Every so often, Dustin and I get caught up discussing how we would love to own and run our very own restaurant.

 - 1 1/2 tsp vanilla extract

-- In a medium mixing bowl, combine all the dry ingredients (flour, cornmeal, baking powder, brown sugar, and kosher salt) and mix well.
+In a medium mixing bowl, combine all the dry ingredients (flour, cornmeal, baking powder, coconut sugar, and sea salt) and mix well.

-- In another medium mixing bowl, whisk the milk, vegetable oil, eggs and vanilla (AKA the "wet ingredients").
+In another medium mixing bowl, whisk the milk, coconut oil, eggs and vanilla (AKA the "wet ingredients").

-- There is no need to grease the waffle maker since there is already vegetable oil in the batter.
+There is no need to grease the waffle maker since there is already oil in the batter.